 E4TT performs works by a diverse group of ten of today’s women composers in a hybrid concert.
-Purchase tickets for in-person attendance or RSVP to watch online on the C4NM YouTube Channel.
-YouTube event link will be available as soon as possible.
+Purchase tickets for in-person attendance or watch online here: https://youtu.be/1M_qlRr1hkI

 - Masks are required for all in attendance.